Is September and October Really Belize’s “Worst Time to Visit”?

 There is an upside to traveling to Belize in September or October: fewer tourists and cheaper prices.
 Since it’s low season, tour groups may be smaller, restaurants not as crowded, and hotels will have plenty of availability.
 Hotels and tour groups will also run discounts or be willing to negotiate.
 Both of these factors make it easy to travel affordably and without much of a plan — if that’s your style.

 For example, on the first leg of our trip, we stayed at Ka’ana Resort & Spa and absolutely loved it.
 Each of the rooms are super private and really feel like you’re immersed in the jungle.
 There’s also a heated pool, spa, and restaurant with bar on-site.
-But the best part was that we were able to pay about $100 less for staying there during the low season and we even booked fairly last minute (only a few weeks out).
+But the best part was that we were able to pay about $100 less per night during the low season than we would have during peak travel season—and we even booked fairly last minute (only a few weeks out).

 October is the beginning of conch season